aptech/gehttpd-docs/docs/index.rst

 Making a Request
 ================

-The following are valid methods of constructing a request that GEhttpd will understand.
+The following are valid methods of constructing a request that gehttpd will understand.

 GET / RESTful requests